looooo/pastix/README.md

  * LR means (block) Low-Rank compression technique to reduce the memory footprint and/or the time-to-solution
    * *WARNING* GPU kernels are not available when compression techniques are enabled
  * MPI is not available yet and will come with 6.1.0
- * StarPU support is not available yet, and should be available in final 6.0.0
+ * StarPU support is available only when low-rank compression is disabled.
  * GPUs kernels are in the code but not exploited yet, we are targeting for a simpler scheduling that would allow everyone to get correct performance out of the box in final 6.0.0

 Documentation